MakingBrad/big-money-modules/readme.md

 node play.js
 ```

+## Modules!

-## Module 1: `randomNumber.js`
+### Module 1: `randomNumber.js`

 This first module will **export** a function that returns a random number after taking in a min and max value as arguments (hint: search google for "JS random number min max").
+This module does not import anything.

 ### Module 2: `person.js`

 The second module should export an object representing the person who is playing the lottery, with `firstName` and a `lastName` properties.
+This module does not import anything.

 ### Module 3: `lotteryTicket.js`